-As promised, Verizon has kicked off sales of the Motorola DROID 2, ahead of the QWERTY Android 2.2 smartphone's in-store debut tomorrow.
-Your money - and commitment to a two-year agreement - gets you a 3.7-inch display, 5-megapixel camera with autofocus and an LED flash, WiFi, EVDO Rev.A and GPS.
-There's also Flash 10.1 support, speech-to-text and 8GB of internal storage, with Motorola adding an 8GB microSD to the box.
-Verizon will also offer a limited edition Star Wars R2D2-themed version of the DROID 2, available in September.
+There's also a 3.7-inch touchscreen, 3G, Android 2.2 and a 5-megapixel camera, together with a preloaded 3G mobile hotspot app and the Swype keyboard.
+There's also Flash 10.1 support, speech-to-text and 8GB of internal storage, with Motorola throwing an 8GB microSD in the box too.
+Verizon will also offer a limited edition Star Wars themed version of the DROID 2, available in September.